Post

 DimmerLink (I2C mode)

 By default the DimmerLink comes in UART mode.
 You need to switch to I2C first!!
-Read carefully about how to connect, especially voltage!!
+There are 6 easy steps below on how to do it.

 Only 1-channel devices are supported!